brigitavmartin/grove_find_store/README.md

 find_store --address="1770 Union St, San Francisco, CA 94123"
 find_store --zip=94115 --units=km

-Assumptions:

-- all stores are within the US

 Pseudocode (Process):
 // pull csv file into an array -- CHECK
 // parse input (check if address or zip is real using geoapify) -- CHECK